tony-o/tony-o.github.io/articles/20240102-business-processes-as-maintainable-code.md

 more code, but you gain so much in readability and logical separation of responsibilities that you have practically no excuse *not* to reuse the process where needed!

+Next steps from here make it possible to generate all of your routes files (either by decorators or by static generation) and create a RESTish API built entirely around *processes* rather than around how HTTP servers work.

 ## Examples ported to other languages

 These are all going to be fragments rather than reproducing the entirety of the examples above as even if you're